sgasser94/rock-paper-scissors/README.md

   4. Lets user know what round it is
   5. Ends when either the user or the computer reaches 5 round wins
   6. Disables the buttons when the game is over

+I want to style this using flexbox or grid.
+I am currently experimenting with flexbox and seeing what I can do with it.